Hooks

 }

-const container = new Container().addOnConstructHook((instance, scope) => {
+const container = new Container({ tags: ['application'] }).addOnConstructHook((instance, scope) => {

-customHookRunner.execute(instance, { scope });
+initializeHookRunner.execute(instance, { scope });

 });

-const service = container.resolve(MyService);
+const cacheService = container.resolve(CacheService);

 });